snecola/qcfirst/README.md

 ## Goal:

 - Course enrollment / management system for professors and students.
-- Students can enroll, bookmark, and search for courses.
+- Students can enroll and search for courses.
-- Professors can manage, add, and edit their courses.
+- Professors can manage their courses and add new courses.

 ## Design:

+- My visual design has changed drastically from my initial visual design in order to make it more repsonsive and intuitive for users.

 ### Desktop Visual Design: